-Over the last few years, household names like Starbucks, Adidas and Red Bull have turned to NFTs to offer their customers exclusive rewards and perks.
-Starbucks incentivizes its customers for repeated business by rewarding them with personalized, unique NFTs that can be redeemed for rewards or displayed to other people in the digital community.
+Over the last few years, household names like Starbucks, Adidas and Red Bull have turned to NFTs to reward customer loyalty.
+Starbucks incentivizes its customers to keep coming back by rewarding them with personalized, unique NFTs that can be redeemed for rewards or displayed to other people in the digital community.
 Adidas has partnered with popular NFT collections like Bored Ape Yacht Club and Punks Comic to release exclusive NFTs that came with physical NFT-themed merchandise.
-Red Bull Racing introduced NFTs that provided special access to a secret Ops Room during the second practice for the 2022 Dutch Grand GP on September 2nd, 2022.
+Red Bull Racing introduced NFTs that provided special access to a secret ops room during the second practice for the 2022 Dutch Grand GP on September 2nd, 2022.

 For NFTs to have a verifiable, unique owner, it needs a smart contract to operate.
 Obtaining a smart contract for an NFT is part of the minting process where the NFT is stored on the blockchain.

 A smart contract is an automated execution of an agreement when predetermined conditions are met.
 The smart contract system was first proposed by computer scientist Nick Szabo in 1997.
 He used the analogy of a vending machine to describe the system: